+DRAFT 3/25/2026

-ADMINISTRATION AI02.4331 AP.1
+ADMINISTRATION AY02.4331 AP.1

 School Staffing Procedures

 The Hardin County Schools shall assign each school the certified and classified personnel in numbers that meet at least the minimum state requirements.

 Calculations are based on projected enrollment.
 Allocations will be adjusted on the 15th school day and on September 15 based on actual enrollment unless there are sufficient numbers for a full teacher.